Philippines allows temporary use of dirtier fuel amid Middle East crisis

 Follow our live coverage here.

-MANILA – The Philippines has allowed the temporary, limited use of a cheaper but dirtier type of fuel to ensure supply as it finds ways to cope with the impact of the Middle East crisis.
+MANILA – The Philippines has allowed the temporary, limited use of a cheaper but dirtier type of fuel to ensure continued supply as it finds ways to cope with the impact of the Middle East crisis.

 It ordered oil companies offering Euro II fuels to maintain segregation from Euro IV across storage, transport and retail systems.

-Last week, thousands of jeepney drivers took to the streets across the country to protest against a more than doubling of local diesel prices after global oil prices surged because of the US-Israeli war on Iran.
-Like many of its South-east Asian neighbours, the Philippines has taken steps such as shortening the work week and providing fuel subsidies to counter the impact of rising costs.
+Last week, thousands of jeepney drivers took to the streets across the country to protest against a more than doubling of local diesel prices after global oil prices surged due to the US-Israeli war on Iran.

-Philippine President Ferdinand Marcos Jr said in a video message on March 22 that the government is talking to India, China, Japan, South Korea, Thailand and Brunei about possible fuel supply arrangements.
+Congress has also granted President Ferdinand Marcos Jr emergency powers to suspend or reduce fuel taxes.
+He said in a video message on March 22 that the government is talking to India, China, Japan, South Korea, Thailand and Brunei about possible fuel supply arrangements.

 The country, which relies heavily on Middle Eastern oil for its fuel needs, is set to import Russian oil in March for the first time in five years.
 REUTERS